Make sure that user accounts that you plan to use have permissions described in the following sections:

 You require different sets of Microsoft SQL permissions in the following cases:

-When creating transactionally consistent backups, make sure to configure your accounts according to the requirements listed in the following table.
-For more information about transactionally consistent backups, see Guest Processing.
+To create transactionally consistent backups using guest OS processing, make sure to configure your accounts according to the requirements listed in this section.
+For more information about guest processing, see Guest Processing.

 To back up Microsoft SQL Server data, the following roles must be assigned: